 HPS Digital ‘Umeke

-This online resource showcases select elders and their associated materials in the HPS Archive, to share the human story of hula and the 20th century Hawaiʻi that they lived through.
-An ʻumeke is a calabash used to store, transport or serve everyday items and food.
-We share this ʻumeke of ʻike (knowledge) as a cultural and visual representation of the lives, insights and experiences as poʻe hula (hula people) who preserved, perpetuated, and cultivated hula throughout their lives.
+This online repository showcases select oral history collections and associated materials from the HPS Archive.
+These elders who have contributed to the archive collections were united in their love for hula.
+Their lives and experiences tell the human story of hula and life in 20th-century Hawaiʻi.
+An ʻumeke is a calabash used to store, transport, or serve items and food.
+We share this ʻumeke of ʻike (collection of knowledge) in honor of these cherished people who preserved, perpetuated, and cultivated hula throughout their lives.

 HPS on Vimeo

-Since 2016, HPS has used Vimeo as a platform to share oral history clips, archival footage, and public program pieces from the HPS Archive.
-We have established four distinct channels which you can access below.
+Since 2016, HPS has used Vimeo as a platform to share oral history clips, archival footage, and public program segments.
+We have established four distinct channels, which you can access below.

 Channels include: